readyready15728/misc/awakemud-notes.md

 difficult.)
 * A girl in line before Dante's Inferno practices Street Etiquette.
 * There is an ATM in Dante's Inferno (Ninth Hell).
 * Janis Reenes in The Platinum Club (SE Seattle) offers work.
+(Maxes out at 1500 rep?)
 * Rocko at The Platinum Club sells various types of ammunition.
 * The mosh pit in The Platinum Club is dangerous!
 * The bar in The Platinum Club is to the northeast of the mosh pit.